The Five Stans of The Silk Road

 We set off for the border in Shavat-Dashoguz this morning to cross into our fifth and final Stan - Turkmenistan.
 The border crossing into Turkmenistan can sometimes be a lengthy affair, so be prepared for a 2-3 hour wait and a thorough search of all bags.
 It is here we will wave goodbye to our Tour Leader at the Uzbek border, before making our way by bus across no-man's land to be greeted by a local Turkmen leader for the final few days of our trip.

 From here we continue on into the Karakum desert for a six-hour drive to the incredible Darvaza Crater.
-There are many stories that surround the so-called 'Door to Hell', the one that most people settle on was that the site was identified by Soviet engineers in the early 1970's as an oil site.
+Many stories surround the so-called 'Door to Hell', the one that most people settle on was that the site was identified by Soviet engineers in the early 1970s as an oil site.
 Drilling commenced before they hit a gas pocket which caused the collapse of the rig into the crater we see today.
 Dangerous amounts of toxic gas began to be released, so it was decided to try and burn the gas off by settling it alight.
 It remains alight today, over 50 years later.

-After a very apt barbecue dinner, we will have plenty of time to take in Darvaza's deep reds, oranges, and crimsons as it burns brightly against the backdrop of the inky-black sky.
+After a very apt barbecue dinner, we'll have plenty of time to take in Darvaza's deep reds, oranges, and crimsons as it burns brightly against the backdrop of the inky-black sky.

-We camp tonight aside the crater in two-man tents.
+We camp tonight beside the crater in two-man tents.
 The set-up is very simple, with permanent toilets but no access to showers.
 All mats and bedding will be provided.

 Day 19: Continue Onto Ashgabat, Stopping Via The Erbent Desert Community